joshbegley/nyt-latest/README.md

 **What New Abortion Bans Mean for the Youngest Patients**\
 `One 10-year-old became the focus of debate, but more than 1,000 girls under 15 seek abortions each year.
-‘How are we going to help the pregnant kids?’`\
+“How are we going to help the pregnant kids?”`\
 https://nytimes.com/2022/07/16/us/abortion-bans-children.html?searchResultPosition=1

 **What It Means to See America in Person**\